tusen-ai/naive-ui/demo/documentation/components/notification/enUS/basic.md

     notify1 () {
       this.$nNotify({
         title: `Wouldn't it be Nice`,
-        subtitle: 'From the Beach Boys',
+        description: 'From the Beach Boys',
         content: `Wouldn't it be nice if we were olderxxxxxxxxxxxxxxxxxxxxxxxx Then we wouldn't have to wait so long
 And wouldn't it be nice to live together